 But who am I?

 I grew up with my two younger brothers, a cat, three bunnies and a handful of chickens.
-I used to be one of those kids who would get homesick before the holidays even began.
+I used to be one of those kids that would get homesick before the holidays even began.
 I swore to myself that I’d never ever travel long term.
 Only over my dead body was I going to throw myself into unknown places where people talk weird.

 My everyday (travel)life